Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/getting-started.md

 ## Appendix A: Signing Requests

-This appendix contains the a step-by-step guide for signing requests with OAuth 2.0 MAC tokens as well as sample code.
+This appendix contains a step-by-step guide for signing requests with OAuth 2.0 MAC tokens as well as sample code.
 Follow these steps if you want to write your own module to sign requests.